wamp-proto/wamp-proto/rfc/text/advanced/ap_52_authorization.md

 WAMP allows user services to integrate seamlessly while enabling *Clients* to perform *Actions*, namely, to

-* **register** procedures on fully qualified URIs or URI patterns receiving invocations
+* **register** procedures using fully qualified URIs or URI patterns in order to receive invocations
 * **call** procedures on (fully qualified) URIs
 * **subscribe** to topics on fully qualified URIs or URI patterns receiving events
 * **publish** events to (fully qualified) URIs